Uchi and sister-concept Uchibā opening soon

 As the Japanese-inspired restaurants prepare to debut in Plaza Midwood, the restaurants’ chef opens up about inspiration, ingredients, and the move to the Queen City.

-Long-awaited Uchi is preparing to serve its Japanese-inspired spread in Plaza Midwood — and it’s arriving with a sister concept, Uchibā, a bar-forward spot focused on sushi, small plates, and cocktails.
-The Austin-based pair will move into the Commonwealth in early 2026, giving Charlotteans everything from elevated omakase to bar bites in one destination.
+Long-awaited Uchi will open on Tuesday, March 31, serving its Japanese-inspired spread at the Commonwealth in Plaza Midwood.
+Its sister concept, bar-forward Uchibā, will open Friday, April 3, which is focused on sushi, small plates, and cocktails.
+The Austin-based pair will give Charlotteans everything from elevated omakase to bar bites in one destination.

 Ahead of the opening, CLTtoday caught up with Shaun King, the Chef de Cuisine, to discuss what diners can expect and the excitement of opening in the Queen City.